Have you torn your cartilage?

-Cartilage in your knee is also known as the meniscus.
-It acts as a shock absorber between your thighbone and shin bone.
-Each of your knees has two menisci.
-They can be found on the inner and outer sides of the knee and have a crescent shape.
+The Cartilage in your knee is also known as the meniscus.
+It acts as a shock absorber between your thighbone and shinbone.
+Your knee has two menisci.
+They can be found on the inner and outer sides of your knee and are crescent shaped.

 Symptoms of cartilage tears

-It is possible that you will not be affected by a small tear in the cartilage.
-Symptoms can die down after a while but if they persist for more than a few weeks then surgery is an option.
-Larger tears that cause the knee to lock will require assessment and possibly surgery straight away.
+It's possible that if you have a tear in your cartilage your symptoms may improve after a while.
+If they persist for more than a few weeks then you should consider seeing a knee specialist.
+Larger tears that cause your knee to lock will require assessment and possibly surgery straight away.

 There are a few different tests that I often use to work out what the cause of your knee problem is.
 These are often simple, are quick to do, and do not hurt.